 - We recommend a rest stop before arrival.
 Portable toilets will be available at camp along your check in route.

 - First Stop – Our Head staff will greet you and give your son’s cabin assignment to you!
 The Directors will be available as well.

 - Second Stop – A staff member will greet you.
 They will take the copy of your negative PCR test.
 Please make sure it is a printed copy.
 They will also do a temperature check of your son.
 Please turn in any forms that are due at this time.
 At this stop, you can turn in any pre-written letters for your camper or birthday package if your son has a birthday while at camp (remember, no packages except for a birthday).

 - Third Stop – You’ll proceed to designated pull off areas for each cabin area.
 Staff will be on hand to direct you.
-Your son’s counselors will come to the vehicle to meet you and your son.
+Your son’s counselor will come to the vehicle to meet you and your son.
 Staff will be on hand to take all your camper’s belongings to the cabin.
 We ask that parents stay in the car and say your goodbyes.
 The counselor will take your son to his cabin to meet up with his cabin mates.
 Parents will need to stay in their cars the entire time.
 While we know this is difficult, we firmly believe (based on camps that operated in 2020) that this is the best chance we have at creating a safe, Covid free bubble.
 Camps that operated last summer reported that this process actually led to a much smoother transition into camp, with less homesickness, for both new and veteran campers.
 We recommend talking with your camper about this process beforehand so he can be prepared.
 Be positive and express your confidence in him.

 - To facilitate our bubble atmosphere at camp and limit the spread of disease, no visitors will be allowed during the Summer of 2021.